Boeing plans to deliver re-engined 737 in 2017

 Boeing opted for the quick-fix "re-engining" plan, shelving a longer-term redesign of the popular single-aisle 737, when AMR Corp AMR.N unit American Airlines -- which had been an exclusive Boeing customer -- ordered 260 Airbus aircraft in July, including 130 A320neos.

-The U.S. company sold 100 737s to AMR and won provisional commitments for a further 100 with new engines pending the Boeing board's decision.
+The U.S. company sold 100 737s to AMR and won provisional commitments for a further 100 with new engines pending the Boeing board's decision [ID:nLDE76J0T1].

 Boeing, which last week received U.S. approval to enter its 787 Dreamliner into commercial passenger service, cited "overwhelming demand" for the 737 MAX and said it would likely carry a price premium to the current 737 NG (Next Generation) version.
 Many airlines that have committed to the new narrowbody are outside the United States, it added.